musios-app/support-act/README.md

 ## Utility functions

-### Check network access

-`checkNetAccess(<web address>)`
+### `checkNetAccess(<web address>)`

-This function checks that the computer has internet access and that specific sites are reachable.
+This function checks that the computer has internet access and that a specific site is reachable.
 You must provide a web address to check.
 For general checks a site like `www.google.com` is a good choice.
 If your performance relies on a specific site, then use that.

 ```applescript
 checkNetAccess("www.google.com")